wp-plugins/fontself/readme.txt

 == Description ==

-This plugin enables you to use [Fontself fonts](http://www.fontself.com/) on your blog.
+This plugin lets you to use [Fontself fonts](http://www.fontself.com/) in your Wordpress blog.

 == Installation ==